 The key is democratizing access to university services.
 We’ll explain:

-Faculty members spend hours each day responding to student emails and phone calls, holding office hours, meeting with students, jumping on Zoom calls, etc. Think of all the platforms used to accomplish these tasks—email, chatbots, Zoom, Blackboard, Starfish, Google Classroom, Canvas, Ellucian, Slack, Zendesk, Populi (to name a few).
+Faculty and staff spend hours each day responding to student emails and phone calls, holding office hours, meeting with students, jumping on Zoom calls, etc. Think of all the platforms used to accomplish these tasks—email, chatbots, Zoom, Blackboard, Starfish, Google Classroom, Canvas, Ellucian, Slack, Zendesk, Populi (to name a few).
 They get emails from students, alerts from Starfish, and notifications from chatbots that can’t answer a student’s question.
 They have Zoom office hours, in-person office hours, scheduled appointments, walk-in appointments, and it’s no wonder they’re struggling to stay afloat.

 None of these communication methods are democratized.
 In other words, they don’t give all students the same access to the same resources whenever they need them.
 There are hierarchies and silos that benefit students whose parents attended college but not the first-generation students who are navigating college for the first time.
 They benefit students who are on campus all day, but not those who head to work right after class and aren’t able to study until 10pm.